ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 1
 "

-libcore does not impose a module size limit, but instead structures modules according to their function.
+The core library does not impose a module size limit, but instead structures modules according to their function.

 3
 "